Do you have an unhealthy relationship to health and your body?

-I stopped lifting weights, and started just walking my dogs in nature, and doing a few minutes of yoga when I had the energy.
+I has to stop lifting weights, stop going tot hour log spin classes and other fitness classes I tried to push myself through, and started just walking my dogs in nature, and doing a few minutes of stretching.

 Even though my Ego was telling me “walking isn’t intensive enough”, “You need to do more”, I listened to myself, and my body.

-I deleted the apps from my phone, and started exploring the world of intuitive eating, and letting go slowly of my obsession with weight loss, calories, “clean eating” and exercise, and started focusing on living my life, creating my dreams, and getting in touch with what I truly wanted.
+I deleted the My Fitness Pal apps from my phone, took off my FitBit tracker, and started exploring what I call, Body Centered Eating, and letting go slowly of my obsession with weight loss, calories, “clean eating” and exercise, and started focusing on living my life, creating my dreams, and getting in touch with what I truly desired in my life.

-While this journey has taken many years, twists and turns, ups and downs, and falling into old patterns, I am in a place where I can say I am truly free of the ‘inner mean girl’ who used to relentlessly taunt me.
+While this journey has taken many years, with lots of twists and turns, ups and downs, and falling into old patterns, I am in a place where I can say I am truly free of the ‘inner mean girl’ who used to relentlessly taunt me.